joannakonte/MyStudies-University-Dashboard/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Login
+## Login Instructions
-After successfully opening the website, try to login with any of the registered users below or create a new profile through the registration form.
+To explore "My-Stydies," you can log in using any of the provided demo accounts listed below, or create your own profile using the registration form.

 ### Students:
+For students, use the following credentials:

 | Username           | Password |
 | :----------------: | :------: |
 | sdi2000093        | 123123123 |